Koszul Duality for Quasi-split Real Groups: The main result

+iii) $\kappa$ intertwines the structure of a module category over the respective monoidal categories: the graded lift of $D_\LB(\LG/\LB)$ acting on $\LD^{gr}$ and the graded lift of completed unipotently monodromic objects in $D(U\bs G/U)$ acting on $D^b(\Mh^{gr})$, see \cite{BY}.
+The two monoidal categories $D_\LB(\LG/\LB)$ and $D(U\bs G/U)$ are equivalent by \cite{BY}; see also \cite{BeGi}.

+In particular, the graded lift of the functor $\F\mapsto \F*C_w$ where $C_w$ is the irreducible perverse sheaf corresponding to $w\in W$ is intertwined with the functor $P_w$ of convolution with the free-monodromic tilting object $\hat{T}_w$ (the projective functor). \end{Cor}

 {\em Proof.\ } Define $\M^{gr}$ to be the category of finite length (equivalently, finite dimensional) graded modules over the graded algebra $A$ from Theorem \ref{1}.
-Define $\Mh^{gr}$ to be the category of finitely generated graded $A$ modules.
-Then the equivalences of the Corollary follow from Theorem \ref{1}.
+Define $\wt{\M}$ to be the category of finitely generated $A$ modules and $\wt{\M}^{gr}$ to be the category of finitely generated graded $A$ modules.
+Likewise, define $ \LD^{gr}$ to be the perfect derived category of dg-modules over $A^\bu_{dg}$ equipped with an additional grading for which the differential has degree zero.